Skip to main content

 Research at CSHL Cancer Center

 Research at the CSHL Cancer Center is focused on basic discovery science that reveals underlying principles of how cells grow and divide.
 The center’s strengths in molecular biology and biochemistry are combined with the latest in genomic technologies, quantitative biology, and cancer model development to identify new paths to cancer treatment and diagnostics.
-CSHL researchers are supported by nine shared resources that offer access to equipment and expertise, accelerating the pace of science.
+CSHL researchers are supported by ten shared resources that offer access to equipment and expertise, accelerating the pace of science.
 The center is committed to thoughtful and creative collaborations that enable the innovative application of basic scientific discoveries to clinical problems.

 Select Scientific Initiatives at CSHL Cancer Center